joshwnj/react-visibility-sensor/README.md

 The child function must return an element.
 The 3 arguments that you can access from the child function are:

 - `isVisible`: Boolean
-- `getRef`: a Function allowing you to specify which element should be used for calculating visibility.
-This is useful when you have something absolutely-positioned.
-Using `getRef` is optional, and if it is not called a wrapper `<div>` will be created with the ref.
 - `visibilityRect`: an Object indicating which sides of the element are visible, in the shape of:

 ```